oldgandalf/MEGqcJorge/docs/source/api.rst

 """"""""""""""""""
 API documentation
 """"""""""""""""""

-As the result of analysis will be produced:
+As the result of analysis will be produced (for each data file (.fif)):

 - html report for all metrics
 - csv file with the results of the analysis for some of metrics
 - machine readable json file with the results of the analysis for all metrics